 Pick up the poop?

 Scooping up your dog's poop helps keep the Lake District clean and safe for everyone to enjoy.
-Please use bins provided.
+Please use the bins provided.